RoboJackets/software-training-old/projects/week_2/Instructions.md

 Note that the conversion type uses "BGR".
 This color space uses the same channels as RGB, just in the opposite order in the image data.
 OpenCV uses BGR as the default color space for color images.

-Next, declare another `cv::Mat` variable that will hold our output image, named `outupt`.
-We'll initialise this variable to be the same size as our input image while holding one channel of unsigned, 8-bit values.
+Next, declare another `cv::Mat` variable that will hold our output image, named `output`.
+We'll initialize this variable to be the same size as our input image while holding one channel of unsigned, 8-bit values.

 ```c++
 cv::Mat output(input.size(), CV_8UC1);